wangyu8460958/git-test-directory/readme.txt

-Git is a free software
+Git is a free software GPL.
 Git is a great tool